IPS-Eye-White

 This verse has given many students of the Bible much food for thought because it sounds like Jesus was asking more than we can possibly do.
 Even Paul, author of two thirds of the New Testament, said he had not obtained perfection (Philippians 3:12

-The answer lies in the meaning of the Greek word Teleios which is 'brought to its end, finished; lacking nothing necessary to completeness'.
+The answer lies in the meaning of the Greek word teleios which means 'brought to its end, finished; lacking nothing necessary to completeness'.
 This might be better understood in the context of the young man who said he had perfectly kept the law, but asked Christ what he was yet lacking.
 Jesus told him

 "If you wish to be complete (teleios), go and sell your possessions and give to the poor, and you will have treasure in heaven; and come, follow Me."
 (Matthew 19:21 NASB)

-The young man said he had kept all the law which we have no reason to doubt.
 However, his wealth meant more to him than treasures in heaven and he went away "grieving".
-He was apparently reluctant to take one more step towards perfection or completeness.
+He was apparently reluctant to take that final step towards perfection or completeness.

 Paul may not have considered himself 'perfect' but he continued working towards that goal